-Given the restrictive entrance policies, the difficult living conditions in the host country and the legal status of migrants, many people who decide to migrate are forced to leave their children behind.
-The decision of one or both parents to migrate and leave their children in their country of origin is often based on the altruistic desire to provide for the family and give them a better life.
+Given the restrictive entrance policies, the difficult living conditions in destination countries, and the legal status of migrants, many people who decide to migrate are forced to leave their children behind.
+This decision is often based on the altruistic desire to provide for the family and give them a better life.
 When not migrating with their children, most parents plan either to return to their place of origin after working a short time abroad or to reunite much later in their destination country.

-After analyzing different studies on the impact of parental migration on the education of children left behind, it became more evident that migration has contradictory effects on the school attendance and educational performance of these children.
-Several studies have also indicated that remittances lead to an increased number of children, in particular girls, who complete schooling.
-Many researchers reported that the loss of parental attention and supervision may lead to poorer school performance and increased drop-out rates.
-Often, children left behind are feeling obliged to perform household duties or take care of younger siblings, which leaves them with less energy for school activities.
+Although migration might provide opportunities for parents to earn significantly higher incomes to the benefit of all family members, it is also accompanied by long-term family separations, which might have direct or indirect effects on children’s development.
+While several studies have indicated that remittances lead to an increased number of children, in particular girls, who complete schooling, in other countries the effect of parental absence tends to be negative.
+The loss of parental attention and supervision may lead to poorer school performance and increased drop-out rates.
+Children left behind are also often feeling obliged to perform household duties or take care of younger siblings, which leaves them with less time and energy for school activities.
 Living in a migrant household may also have a detrimental effect on the decision to attend school, as it may change children’s educational aspiration and increase the prospect of future migration.

 Despite the growing number of children left behind, little is known about the impact and implications of parental migration on children who stay in their country of origin.
-Although migration might provide opportunities for parents to earn significantly higher incomes to the benefit of all family members, it is also accompanied by long-term family separations, which might have direct or indirect effects on children’s development.
 Children need safe, predictable and stress-free environments and a strong, caring and reliable primary caregiver in order to reach physical, cognitive, social, and emotional maturation.
 Migration creates emotional displacement for migrants and their children and it can have a detrimental impact on their children’s health, education, emotional stability and behavioral attitudes.
 Although some children cope well with the migration of their parents, others experience migration as a form of abandonment or rejection, adopting several deviant behavioral patterns.
 It is thus imperative to address the question of being left behind and achieve a full understanding of the dimension of this phenomenon.